 Salicylic acid plays a central role in the pharmaceutical industry, notably as a precursor to aspirin (acetylsalicylic acid), but also as an active ingredient in many dermatological treatments.
 Its anti-inflammatory, antiseptic, and keratolytic properties make it a key ingredient in topical and oral medications.

-Manufacturing aspirin: an essential derivative
+Aspirin manufacturing: an essential derivative

 Aspirin, one of the most widely used medications in the world, is obtained by acetylation of salicylic acid with acetic anhydride.
-This transformation modifies its chemical properties to reduce gastric irritability and improve its absorption in the body.
+This transformation modifies its chemical properties to reduce its gastric irritability and improve its absorption in the body.
 Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) that works by inhibiting the COX-1 and COX-2 enzymes, which are responsible for the production of prostaglandins, molecules involved in inflammation and pain.

 - Mild to moderate pain ( headaches, muscle and joint pain).

-- Fever associated with viral or bacterial infections .
+- Fever or bacterial infections.

 - Chronic inflammatory diseases (arthritis, rheumatism).